 Saint Louis Mary Grignion de Montfort

 Louis’s life is inseparable from his efforts to promote genuine devotion to Mary, the mother of Jesus and mother of the Church.
-Totus tuus (“completely yours”) was Louis’s personal motto; Karol Wojtyla (St. John Paul II, October 22) chose it as his episcopal motto.
+Totus tuus (“completely yours”) was Louis’s personal motto; Pope John Paul II chose it as his episcopal motto.

-Born in the Breton village of Montfort, close to Rennes (France), as an adult Louis identified himself by the place of his Baptism instead of his family name, Grignion.
-After being educated by the Jesuits and the Sulpicians, he was ordained as a diocesan priest in 1700.
+Born in the Breton village of Montfort, close to Rennes, France, as an adult Louis identified himself by the place of his Baptism instead of his family name, Grignion.
+After being educated by the Jesuits and the Sulpicians, he was ordained a diocesan priest in 1700.

 Like Mary, Louis experienced challenges in his efforts to follow Jesus.
 Opposed at times in his preaching and in his other ministries, Louis knew with Saint Paul, “Neither the one who plants nor the one who waters is anything, but only God, who causes the growth” (1 Corinthians 3:7).
 Any attempt to succeed by worldly standards runs the risk of betraying the Good News of Jesus.
-Mary is “the first and most perfect disciple,” as the late Raymond Brown, S.S., described her.
+Mary is “the first and most perfect disciple,” as the late Sulpician Father Raymond Brown described her.